perceh/Papery/README.md

 ```

 #### Randomize article headers
 To make your articles dynamic and look like a real newspaper you can randomize your article headers.
-To use this functionality you must edit the settings in your head and set "state" to "on", declare the HTML element or class you use for either or both your article headers by setting the topHeaderElement and the bottomHeaderElement and to apply the styles you made in css to the titles you must set topHeaderClass and bottomHeaderClass to the corresponding CSS classes.
-Copy paste the settings below in the settings in your HTML and edit the values to your project setup.
+The default settings for this functionality are applied to the topHeaderElement: `<h1>` and bottomHeaderElement: `<h2>`.
+The default settings apply the css styles randonly to user-defined classes which are by default "hl1" and "hl3" and must be defined in the css.
+To to apply the styles you made in css to the titles you must set topHeaderClass and bottomHeaderClass to the corresponding CSS classes.
+Copy paste the settings below in the settings in your HTML and edit the values to your project set-up.

 ```
-randomizeHeaders: {state: 'on', topHeaderElement: 'YOUR_TOP_HEADER', bottomHeaderElement: 'YOUR_SUB_HEADER', topHeaderClass: ["YOUR_TOP_HEADER_CLASSES"], bottomHeaderClass: ["YOUR_BOTTOM_HEADER_CLASSES"]}
+randomizeHeaders: {topHeaderElement: 'YOUR_TOP_HEADER', bottomHeaderElement: 'YOUR_SUB_HEADER', topHeaderClass: ["YOUR_TOP_HEADER_CLASSES"], bottomHeaderClass: ["YOUR_BOTTOM_HEADER_CLASSES"]}
 ```

 #### Hoverfilter